wso2-attic/choreo-examples/integrations/ballerina/edifact-order-service/Readme.md

 Ballerina emerges as the solution to handle EDIFACT data effortlessly.
 With its EDIFACT modules, Ballerina allows parsing EDI messages without manual schema creation, making data transformation and mapping effortless.

 ## What's in this directory
-This directory contains Ballerina implementation of the `Integration Service` for bellow describe scenario.
+This directory contains Ballerina implementation of the `Integration Service` for the below described scenario.

 ## Prerequisites
 - Ballerina version `2201.7.0` or higher